actris/data-management-plan/DMP/initial-DMP.md

 #### The relation to the objectives of the project

 Data management of ACTRIS in situ data relates to the ability to predict the future behaviour of the atmosphere over all time scales.
 High quality observation data facilitates this and needs to be supported by:
+  * Documentation of archiving procedures and access to level 0 data
   * Long-term archiving and preservation of ACTRIS level 1 to level 3 data and data products
   * Access to ACTRIS data, data products, and digital tools through a single point of entry, the ACTRIS data user interface
   * Documentation of data, data flow, citation service, and data attribution, including version control, data traceability, and interoperability,